BrendonKootz/WIP-OSRS-GE_crawler/README.md

 Read-Me file for project
 ------------------------

+0. Run the spider by going to the root folder and running 'scrapy crawl stats'

 1. Project is in starting faze

 2. The goal of the project is to creat a web crawler(s) that parse through